Sporting Praia Cruz: Stadium

-Logo
+Crest

-The logo was identical to Sporting Clube de Portugal old logo (also known as Sporting Portugal), the logo is different to other Sporting's logos, examples included Praia, Cape Verde, Bissau, Guinea-Bissau and Luanda, Angola, its logo is that of the town's crest.
+The official crest was identical to Sporting Clube de Portugal's old crest (also known as Sporting Portugal), the logo is different to other Sporting's crests, examples included Praia, Cape Verde, Bissau, Guinea-Bissau and Luanda, Angola, its crest is that of the town's crest.
+Its crest has a shield and is colored green and features a lion with a soccer ball on the left.

 Uniform

 Its shirt are supplied by Adidas.
 Its uniform colors are green for home, yellow as a second color and blue as its third.
 The home uniform has two yellow stripes on the top sleeve and a large one on the rims, The shorts rim and the sock top also has two yellow lines.
 It is oppositely green for its second color.
 The third color has a longer sky blue stripes, two of them on top and without rims, the shorts and sock's stripes are the same as the other two.

 Its former uniform was a green (coloured like tourmaline)-white T-shirt with green socks striped at the top and a black shorts for home games and a pastel green short, green shirt and green socks which were colored black for away games.
 Its later uniform would be a yellow shirt with green sleeve and collar edges, green shorts and socks for home games, a white T-shirt with black shorts and green socks for away games and a half white half black T-shirt with white shorts and green socks for alternate uniform when another team has a uniform colored white.
 The uniform is now different than Sporting Lisbon and its colors relates to its own logo.
 Until 2014, its uniform were identical to its fathering club, Sporting Clube de Portugal.
 Between 2014 and 2015, its home uniform is yellow with green stripes on the shirt top edges and a green short and socks and its away/alternate uniform features a striped green-white shirt with green sleeves and green socks.